matrix-org/matrix-spec-proposals/proposals/1802-standardised-federation-response-format.md

 of it.

-If a call to any of the `v2` endpoints described in this proposal results in an unrecognised request exception, then the sending server should retry the request with the `v1` API.
+If a call to any of the `v2` endpoints described in this proposal results in an unrecognised request exception (i.e. in a response with a 400 or a 404 status code), then the sending server should retry the request with the `v1` API.

 ## Alternative solutions